 Blood & Bourbon

 Marcel Guilbeau's prodigal childe

-Christopher is nearly six feet tall, with long, sandy blond hair that hangs past his shoulders.
+Christopher is a tall young man with long, sandy blond hair that hangs past his shoulders.
 He is clean-shaven and has light blue eyes.
 He prefers to dress in jeans and T-shirts, wearing a blue denim jacket and black boots when he goes out.

 Christopher is Marcel Guilbeau’s prime example of the dictum, “The qualities of our clan are not inherent in our blood.”
 The deposed prince sought a childe he might groom to help run Baton Rouge once he reclaimed his city from Lawrence Meeks, and perhaps even rule it one night.
 On the advice of Ventrue from other cities, Marcel sought to Embrace someone from within his own family.
 With no mortal children of his own, however, Marcel could only seek such a person from among his distant cousins.
 After months of searching, he found Christopher.
 The young man’s family sent him to live with Marcel after Christopher ran away to New York.
 In the street-smart young runaway, Marcel believed he saw the determination and stubbornness he was seeking.

 The night his sire Embraced him, Christopher disappeared and ran wild in the streets of New Orleans, killing three mortals before the exasperated Marcel managed to retrieve him.
 Believing the episode to be a one-time event (as Christopher swore to him it was), Marcel accepted him back, hoping to proceed with molding the boy into what he wanted him to be.
 Two weeks later, however, Christopher disappeared again, this time for two nights, coming back just in time to fall asleep in the room Marcel had given him.